MohammadBnei/ga-exercice/Readme.md

 ## Runners

 Here, you will have to compose with the runner to achieve the demanded results.
+A node app has been added, in the `node-app` directory

+### Job's default

+1. Write a workflow that installs dependancies and runs the test.
+Specify a default folder for all the runs inside the job.

 ### Matrix

 1. Create a matrix strategy for a node js app that will install dependancies for node 12, 14, 16
 2. Create a second matrix strategy to test the node app on ubuntu and windows

-3. third
+### Docker image runner
+1. Now, instead of installing node js with the action, use a node image for the tests of the node-app